nadathos/nadathos.github.io/_posts/2021-01-24-Looking-back-on-2020.md

 To close off this review, a little look-ahead to my projects for 2021.
 I am currently working on an electronic album featuring the voice of the hugely talented <a href="https://www.instagram.com/veganekoweirdo/">Veganeko Weirdo</a> .
 It will be a quite critical take on our current, isolated, internet dependent society.
 Later this year I have another album planned, which might be based on some of my old sci-fi stories and would like to build up more visual interpretations of my music and create music videos.
-I want to bring up the numbers to at double and provide some more direct means to interact with my audience.
+I want to bring up my listeners to double the current peak amount and provide some more direct means to interact with my audience.

 Thank you all for listening and I hope you will enjoy what's coming next!